hsjobeki/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 Variant of `runCommand` that forces the derivation to be built locally, it is not substituted.
 This is intended for very cheap commands (<1s execution time).
 It saves on the network round-trip and can speed up a build.

 ::: {.note}
-This sets [`allowSubstitutes` to `false`](https://nixos.org/nix/manual/#adv-attr-allowSubstitutes), so only use `runCommandLocal` if you are certain the user will always have a builder for the `system` of the derivation.
+This sets [`allowSubstitutes` to `false`][allowSubstitutes], so only use `runCommandLocal` if you are certain the user will always have a builder for the `system` of the derivation.
 This should be true for most trivial use cases (e.g., just copying some files to a different location or adding symlinks) because there the `system` is usually the same as `builtins.currentSystem`.
 :::

 ## Writing text files {#trivial-builder-text-writing}